What is an Earnings Guidance?

 1. Quarterly and annual reports

 Public companies are required to provide publicly available quarterly and annual reports (10-Q and 10-K in the U.S.) with past financial results and earnings guidance on expected financial performance.
 The most crucial part of the reports is the management’s discussion and analysis of financial condition and results of operations (MD&A).
 In this section, the company’s management analyzes its financial results in a given period, as well as provides insights and expectations for future periods.

 2. Earnings call

 An earnings call is a conference call between the management of a company, investors, analysts, and media.
 The earnings calls support the information provided by a company in its reports.
 During the earnings call, the management discusses the major financial results, while investors, analysts, and the media can ask questions about the main concepts or events.
 Companies usually publish the recordings of their earnings call on their respective websites.

 3. Press release

 Before the publication of financial reports or an earnings call, a press release becomes available to the public.
 In the press release, information about the dates of the reports and the conference call is disclosed.
 In addition, the main past financial results and earnings guidance are provided.

 Reliability of Earnings Guidance

 Although earnings guidance is a vital source of information from the company’s insiders, an analyst or an investor should not make his stock recommendation or investment based solely on this source.

 Though the information is provided by insiders, earnings guidance is considered a subjective view on the company’s future financial performance, which is exposed to uncertainties and risks.
-There is no guarantee that the goals and results defined in the earnings guidance will be achieved.
+There is no guarantee that the goals and results contained in the guidance will be achieved.
 The company’s reports are accompanied by cautions and disclaimers regarding the guidance and forward-looking statements to prevent any legal issues.

 In the U.S., companies are protected by the Private Securities Litigation Reform Act (PSLRA).
 Under the law, they cannot be held liable for failing to achieve the goals and expectations outlined in the earnings guidance.